1. Duality

 5.2 PAC Learnability

-- A hypothesis class is PAC-learnable if:
+- A hypothesis class $\mathcal{H}$ is PAC-learnable if:

-- Finite : Always PAC-learnable.
+for sufficiently large $n$. - Finite $\mathcal{H}$: Always PAC-learnable.

 5.3 VC Dimension